Temazepam Addiction Treatment

 • Healthy diet

-• The ability to completely focus
+• The ability to focus completely

 • Therapies which take place in the facility

-Breaking a Temazepam addiction will not be easy alone which is why we implore you to reach out and tackle the issue head-on.
+Breaking a Temazepam addiction will not be easy alone, which is why we implore you to reach out and tackle the issue head-on.
 Cassiobury Court offers a 28-day rehabilitation that we are proud of.

-Whilst four weeks might seem like a long time to be away from your normal life, it will be time well spent in safe surroundings as you come face to face with your dependency which Cassiobury Court can help you to overcome.
+Whilst four weeks might seem like a long time to be away from your normal life, it will be time well spent in safe surroundings as you come face to face with your dependency, which Cassiobury Court can help you to overcome.

 Temazepam Rehab: A Step-by-Step Guide

 The first part of your treatment will be a medically assisted drug detox.
-This will allow us to flush the toxins from your body that will have built up as a result of a sustained Temazepam abuse.
+This will allow us to flush the toxins from your body that will have built up as a result of sustained Temazepam abuse.
 This will be a difficult time for your treatment as your body will react to losing access, and Temazepam withdrawal is a painful experience.

 As such, Cassiobury Court will offer you a tapered detox programme in order to alleviate any discomfort caused by withdrawal symptoms.
 This involves Temazepam dosage being gradually reduced throughout the course of detox.
-We may also offer prescription drugs, such as chlordiazepoxide or diazepam to help with withdrawal symptoms.
+We may also offer prescription drugs, such as chlordiazepoxide or diazepam, to help with withdrawal symptoms.

 A detox from Temazepam will result in physical symptoms, such as tremors, seizures, confusion, convulsion and slurred speech.
 There are many similarities between Temazepam and alcohol withdrawal symptoms.

-Once your therapy has been completed, we will sit down with you to draw up bespoke relapse prevention and aftercare plan.
+Once your therapy has been completed, we will sit down with you to draw up a bespoke relapse prevention and aftercare plan.
 We encourage you to join your local Narcotics Anonymous group and your aftercare sessions are free of charge in our clinic.
-The first year after your Temazepam rehab will be difficult and the support network you have built up during your time with us will be vital to your continuing abstinence.
+The first year after your Temazepam rehab will be difficult, and the support network you have built up during your time with us will be vital to your continuing abstinence.

 Cassiobury Court has Spaces Available